featured image

 6. Returning your Tenant’s Security Deposit

-In Virginia, landlords have exactly 45 days after their tenant moves out to return their deposit (or whatever remains of it).
+Per Virginia security deposit law, landlords have exactly 45 days after their tenant moves out to return their deposit (or whatever remains of it).
 If there are deductions, you must send the remaining portion alongside an itemized list of deductions.

 The delivery must be done via personal delivery or certified mail.